PhilCPH/Python_Twitter-Sentiment-Analysis-and-ML/README.md

 ### Performance

-We used cross validation for the prediction.
-As the tweets should influence the stock development of tomorrow, we included a prediction with a time lag of one day.
+Cross validation was used for the prediction.
+As the tweets should influence the stock development of tomorrow, I included a prediction with a time lag of one day.
 The mean scores as well as the standard deviation for 10-fold Repeated Stratified KFold cross-validation are reported in the figure below.

 ![Classresult image](https://github.com/PhilCPH/Twitter-Sentiment-Analysis-and-ML/blob/main/images/classres.JPG)